Farming and Agribusiness are back in vogue!

 Nonetheless, Ghanaian Farmers continue to build a strong capacity to tap into foreign markets by adopting these four (4) principles of our Trade Facilitation efforts with them:

 Standardisation is one of the first steps towards Trade Facilitation.
-If you’ve been to the typical community market in Ghana, you’d know the only modus operandi is that there is no modus operandi; it’s all about how well you bargain, and outsiders usually get crushed.
+If you’ve been to the typical community market in Ghana, you’d know the only modus operandi is that there is no modus operandi; it’s all about how well you bargain and outsiders usually get crushed.
 For cash crops, Ghanaian farmers are moving towards readily accepting standardisation guidelines.

 Ghana Cocoa Board is one of the best examples of how a regulatory body can so well standardise the growing and trading of a cash crop.
-Standardisation efforts by our local farmers are painting a familiar picture to importers outside, thus creating the trust and encourage for trade participation.
+Standardisation efforts by our local farmers are painting a familiar picture to importers outside, thus creating the trust and encouragement for trade participation.

 After the creation of working frameworks of agreed trading parameters, farmers in Ghana are understanding that all these should mimic and mirror how things are done in other countries within the international trading community as well.